Unisex name: French

 Popular unisex names of French origin include:

 There are also pairs of masculine and feminine names that have slightly different spellings but identical pronunciation, such as André / Andrée, Frédéric / Frédérique, René / Renée and Gabriel / Gabrielle.
 In France and French-speaking countries, it can happen for people to have a combination of both masculine and feminine given names, but most of these include "Marie", such as Jean-Marie, Marie-Jean, Marie-Pierre.
 Marie was a unisex name in medieval times; it is nowadays only female except for its presence in compound names.
 Notable examples of people with a combination of masculine and feminine given names are Jean-Marie Le Pen (male), Marie-Jean Hérault de Séchelles (male), Marie-Pierre Kœnig (male), and Marie-Pierre Leray (female).
 In the past, it was not unusual to give a child that was assigned male at birth the middle name Marie as a sign of religious devotion; the most notable example is that of François Maurice Marie Mitterrand.

 European royals often bear the name Marie, the French form of Maria, in their names.
 Prince Amedeo of Belgium, Archduke of Austria-Este (Amedeo Marie Joseph Carl Pierre Philippe Paola Marcus), Prince Jean of Luxembourg (Jean Félix Marie Guillaume), and Jean, Grand Duke of Luxembourg (Jean Benoît Guillaume Robert Antoine Louis Marie Adolphe Marc) are examples of male royals who bear Marie in their names.

 German

 In the past, German law required parents to give their child a sex-specific name.
-This is no longer the case, since the Federal Constitutional Court of Germany held in 2008 that there is no obligation for a name to be sex-specific, even if the child has only one given name.
+In 2008 the Federal Constitutional Court of Germany ruled that under certain circumstances this cannot be enforced, even if the child has only one given name.
 The custom of adding a second name which matches the child's legal sex is no longer required.
 Still, unisex names of German origin are rare, most of them being nicknames rather than formal names (such as Alex).